See below a testimonial from Mary, a patient of Dr. Ronald Lubovich, when he used to own the practice.

 Mary, a patient who came to see Dr. LuBovich. she said, "Dr. L., I am unhappy with the appearance of my upper front crowns.
 This is the second set of crowns the laboratory has made for my dentist, and I don't like either set of crowns.
 She then said: "Can you help me design a smile I will be happy with?"
 We said--"Yes."

-Look at the picture of Mary's upper front teeth; why did she not like them?
+Contact us for pictures of Mary's upper front teeth; why did she not like them?
 Mary said, "They do not fit my face; I had more of a smile before my teeth were crowned, I do not have a smile anymore."
 What was she saying?
 She was telling Dr. LuBovich she needed to help in the design of her crowns or she would never be happy.
 As it turned out, the previous crowns were too short, the central incisors were not identical twins, the crowns were not rounded enough for Mary, and the bottom edge of spaces between the teeth were not cut up high enough.

 The main event in the makeover of Mary's new smile was designing her smile in wax.
 Mary helped create her own wax pattern.
 Look at how the central incisor (middle teeth) are nearly identical twins.
 They are rounded and complement her face and pupils.
 The pattern has a positive cure which curves downward.
 Sometimes an upward curve is appropriate.
 Sometimes a straight line is desirable; however, on most women, a positive smile is usually the best.